 Many a times, household owners have to choose between laminate and hardwood floors.
 Undoubtedly, the difference between the two is quite confusing.
 Below are the pros and cons of both the floors so that you can easily decide which one to lie in your house and thus increase its curb appeal.

-If you are confused between hardwood or laminate flooring then read on below to know the advantages and disadvantages of both the floorings
+If you are confused between hardwood vs laminate flooring then read on below to know the advantages and disadvantages of both the floorings

 It is a synthetic flooring product, which is designed to imitate the real wood.
 Its core layer is manufactured from fiberboard material and melamine resin.
 Also the top layer has textured real wood image.